Dubai

 “In India, the journalist’s job is a bit risky.”
 George says.
 “So my parents were like, ‘You’re the only son to us.
 Don’t do something risky.
 Do something nice and hospitable.’”

 It doesn’t get more hospitable than an experienced Les Clefs d’Or concierge, who’s led hotel openings at top hotels in the UAE and India.
-Marriott TRAVELER caught up with George at the pre-opening of the Renaissance in Dubai to talk about its Business Bay neighborhood and the best of new and old Dubai.
+Marriott Bonvoy Traveler caught up with George at the pre-opening of the Renaissance in Dubai to talk about its Business Bay neighborhood and the best of new and old Dubai.

 [Note: This interview has been edited for clarity and brevity.]